Network resilience: Tipping points in ecological networks

-Very recently, Jiang et al. \cite{jiang2019harnessing} investigate how to manage or control tipping points in real-world complex and nonlinear dynamical networks in ecology by altering the way that species extinction occurs.
-An example could be replacing massive extinction of all species by gradual extinction of individual species, as the environmental parameter continues to increase, so that the occurrence of global extinction is substantially delayed.
-The authors focus on a large number of empirical pollinator–plant bipartite networks, whose dynamics are governed by mutualistic interactions \cite{rohr2014structural, jiang2018predicting}.
-These networks are managed by choosing a `targeted' species and maintaining its abundance (or keep the decay rate of this species unchanged) as the environmental parameter is increased.
-The abundance management in such ways can remove the tipping point and delay the occurrence of total extinction, as shown in Fig. \ref{controlTippingpoint}.
-The amount of delay depends on the particular species chosen as the target.
-All species can be ranked by the amount of delay they induce, which characterize the control efficacy.
-Their ranking is found to be determined solely by network structure with no relations to the intrinsic network dynamics \cite{jiang2019irrelevance}.
+\textit{\textbf{Resilience loss prevention via tipping-point control.}} Very recently, Jiang et al. \cite{jiang2019harnessing} investigated how tipping points in real-world complex and nonlinear dynamical ecological networks can be managed or controlled by altering the way in which species extinction occurs.
+An example could be replacing the massive extinction of all species with the gradual extinction of individual species as the environmental parameter continues to increase so that the occurrence of global extinction is substantially delayed.
+The authors focus on empirical bipartite pollinator plant networks whose dynamics are governed by mutualistic interactions \cite{rohr2014structural, jiang2018predicting}.
+These networks are managed by choosing a ``targeted'' species and maintaining its abundance or by keeping the decay rate of this species unchanged as the environmental parameter increases.
+This type of abundance management can eliminate the tipping point and delay the occurrence of total extinction, as shown in Fig. \ref{controlTippingpoint}.
+The duration of the delay depends on the particular species chosen as the target.
+All species can be ranked by the amount of delay they induce, and the amount of delay characterizes control efficacy.
+Their rankings are determined solely by network structure and are not associated with the intrinsic network dynamics \cite{jiang2019irrelevance}.